 Which students can apply for an AFD Project?

 Every student can apply for an AFD project as long as you are motivated!
 We need students from all backgrounds.
 Field of study, age, nationality, university,… It does not matter, feel free to apply!

 What does a project year look like?

 If you are interested in participating in an AFD project, you will first have to be selected.
 In the beginning of October we start our recruiting process.
 The first step is to submit your CV, an application form and a motivation letter.
-Then, you may get invited to our case selection day, where you will be asked to solve a case in small groups of 4-6 people.
-If you pass this round, you will be invited for a face-to-face interview.
+After that, you will be invited for a face-to-face interview.

 In the third week of October, all the project students are selected and the teams are composed.
 Then your AFD adventure really starts!
 You will go on an initiation weekend to get to know AFD and your fellow project students, and kickstart your project year.

 During the academic year, you will have weekly meetings with your team (and coach) to work on your project and prepare for the implementation phase in summer.
 You will regularly have contact with your project partner, to ask for feedback and make sure that you are on the same page.
 Be prepared to spend at least 8 to 10 hours per week on your project!

 Throughout the year AFD also organizes relevant workshops, trainings and events where you will learn skills that you can use, not only in your project, but also in your further career!

 At the end of each semester, there is a presentation moment, where you can present your project to friends, family, AFD alumni and a professional jury.